Notes to Constitutionalism

 4. “For to be subject to laws is to be subject to the commonwealth — that is to the sovereign — that is, to himself, which is not subjection but freedom from the laws” (Leviathan, Ch.
 29, 255).

 5. What Parliament does “no authority upon Earth can undo.”
 (Sir William Blackstone) Three points are worth stressing here.
 First, it is not at all clear that the British Parliament ever did possess the unlimited sovereignty ascribed to it by Blackstone.
 Although the United Kingdom has no written constitution of the kind one finds in the United States, legal scholars are generally in agreement that Britain has, for centuries, contained an unwritten constitution arising from a variety of sources, including long-standing principles of the common law and landmark judicial decisions concerning the appropriate limits of Parliament's legislative power (see Section 4).
 Second, the British constitution also includes a number of written documents adopted at various points in its political history, a primary example being Magna Carta (1215 C.E.).
 Third, it is arguable that the people of the United Kingdom, in virtue of their membership in the European Community and the fact that British Courts now enforce, as binding, Community law, have in fact relinquished their unlimited sovereignty.
-If the law of member states (e.g., France, Denmark, and the UK) must now be consistent with Community law, and the latter is immune from legislative change or repeal through legislative acts on the part of member governments, then it can be argued that the sovereignty of the member states within the European Community has been replaced by the sovereignty of “the people of Europe.”
+If the law of member states (e.g., France, Denmark, and the UK) must now be consistent with Community law, and the latter is immune from legislative change or repeal through legislative acts on the part of member governments, then it can be argued that the sovereignty of the member states within the European Community has been replaced (or supplemented) by the sovereignty of “the people of Europe.”

 6. Leviathan, Part 1, Ch.
 13. Although Hobbes's sovereign is constitutionally unlimited, Hobbes insisted that individuals retained the right to self-preservation.
 It would be incoherent, Hobbes thought, for individuals to give up that right the protection of which is the very reason people have for creating a sovereign power.
 Although individuals retain the right to self-preservation, it is also true that Hobbes' unlimited sovereign has the right to take anyone's life if, in the sovereign's judgment, this is necessary to preserve the well being of the commonwealth.